 Amiens is a hidden gem of the French countryside, packed with opportunities to delve into the cultural and historical aspects of the country.
 One weekend is enough to visit Amiens but should you be lucky enough to spend more time there, a morning row on the river or a group tour may also be on the cards.

-Amiens is one of the locations on the 'Jewels of the North' tour in 2024.
+Amiens is one of the locations on the 'Jewels of the North' tour with France Travel Solutions.
 Click here for more info or to register your interest.